-Best kids road bikes for Winter 2021
+Best kids road bikes 2022

 Road cycling is becoming more and more popular, especially thanks to the success of British riders in the Tour de France, Giro and World Championships in recent years.
 Is your child desperate to have their own, kids sized road bike, to emulate their favourite riders and get out training in the hope of one day follow in their footsteps?
 (Perhaps by then it'll be our sons AND daughters stepping up onto the podium).

 Please note though, that in order to get the best out of a road bike, your child does need to be a competent and confident cyclist, as they need to be able to ride safely using drop handlebars and skinny tyres.

-The Best Kids Road Bikes 2021
+The Best Kids Road Bikes 2022

 All these bikes will inspire all budding road cyclists - some are suitable just for road riding, and others can also be fitted with cyclocross tyres.
 If you're definitely looking for a more all-round drop handlebar bike that can also be used for cx, then check out our post on the best cyclocross bikes.

-Frog Bikes are renowned for having taken the market by storm with their colourful yet top quality range of kids bikes.
+Cycle Sprog reviewed and recommended bikes Frog Bikes are renowned for having taken the market by storm with their colourful yet top quality range of kids bikes.

 Frog 58 key data (smallest of the Frog road bikes):

-Typical age range: 6-7 years;
+Typical age range: 6-7 years

-Minimum inside Leg: 58cm;
+Minimum inside Leg: 58cm

-Bike weight: 8.2kg;
+Bike weight: 8.2kg

-Brakes: Tektro Oryx (992AG) Aluminium Alloy Cantilever;
+Brakes: Tektro Oryx (992AG) Aluminium Alloy Cantilever

-Frame: Aluminium Alloy 6061;
+Frame: Aluminium Alloy 6061

-Tyres: Kenda K-1018 rubber 20*1 1/8 Black ETRTO:451MM;
+Tyres: Kenda K-1018 rubber 20*1 1/8 Black ETRTO:451MM

-Available colours: Red, White, Black, Team Sky Blue, Team Sky Black;
+Available colours: Red, White, Black, Team Sky Blue, Team Sky Black

-Warranty: 2 years - extended to 5 years for the frame if you register the bike within 28 days of purchase
+Warranty: 2 years - extended to 5 years for frame if you register the bike within 28 days of purchase

-Frog has three sized road bikes - the Frog Road 58, 67 and 70 which have 20″, 24″ and 26″ wheels respectively.
+Frog has three sized road bikes - the Frog Road 58, 67 and 70 which have 20", 24" and 26" wheels respectively.
 The 58, 67 and 70 refer to the minimum inside leg your child needs to ride the bike.

-There's a wide range of colours available and they can fit road and cyclocross tyres, so should be a bike to suit all younger riders, although those approaching teenage years and needing a 700c wheel will be disappointed as the range currently stops at 26″ wheel.
+There's a wide range of colours available and they can fit road and cyclocross tyres, so should be a bike to suit all younger riders, although those approaching teenage years and needing a 700c wheel will be disappointed as the range currently stops at 26" wheel.